Roll20/help.roll20.net/_posts/2012-09-05-dice-rolling-reference.md

 * Example Rerolls
  * <code>8d6s</code> - Roll 8 d6's and sort the results in ascending order
  * <code>8d6sd</code> - Roll 8 d6's and sort the results in descending order

+#### Order of Operations for Modifiers
+Modifiers are applied in the following order:

+# Exploding, Compounding, Penetrating, Rerolls
+ # These are applied while the dice are still rolling. imagine that you roll some exploding 6d6 on your table and the instant one of them settles as a 6 another die is rolled
+# Keep, Drop, Success, Failure, Sorting
+ # These are applied after all of the dice have "settled" and all of the result values are known.

 ## Grouped Rolls